CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 ## Additional Frequently Used iCommands

-In addition to the commands above, there are several frequently used iCommands, most of which you would expect following the Linux paradigm:
+In addition to the commands above, there are several frequently used iCommands, most of which follow the Linux paradigm:

 -   **ipwd**: Print current directory
 -   **imkdir**: Create a directory